hvanlear/Memory-Game/README.md

 # Memory-Game

-A simply match game made with pure JS and CSS
+A simple match game made with pure JS and CSS